Healthy Meals on a Budget

 My niece recently reminded me of the first soup recipe I taught her to make.
 It was my college go-to recipe for a delicious meal on a limited budget.
 I lived on this soup during my college days at the University of Arizona.
 Truth be told, I also made it frequently after college as young working gal.
 A large pot of soup could last for days – and was wonderful hot, warm or cold.

 It still amazes me that these simple ingredients combine together to create a taste of Greece – making this meal not only simple and nutritious but also a respite during a busy week.
-If you still need to improve your cooking skills you can learn to prepare healthy and simple meals with a Culinary Arts certification.
 This recipe became my signature soup at dinner parties during those years and now my niece makes it as part of our family Thanksgiving dinner.

 Soupa Avgolemono (Greek Lemon Soup)